nandhakumar2611/mindx-inventory-docs/docs/settings/taxes.md

   After entering all the required details, click **Save** to successfully add the tax to your inventory system.
   This process ensures that your tax settings are up-to-date and compliant.

+!!!
+Info

+      Make sure the tax percentage entered is accurate to avoid discrepancies in financial calculations.

 ### **Editing Taxes**

 To modify an existing tax: